doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

 .. note::

-    Of course, you can also issue complex queries, which you'll learn more about in the `Querying for Objects`_ section.
+    You can also issue complex queries, you can learn more about them in the `Querying for Objects`_ section.

 You can also take advantage of the useful ``findBy()`` and ``findOneBy()`` methods to easily fetch objects based on multiple conditions: